 |Median Annual Salary (2018)*||$117,130 for advertising and promotions managers|

 Advertising executives handle all aspects of advertising including marketing, research, and sales.
 You may work for an advertising agency and be hired out to various companies on a contract basis or you may work on-staff for a large company.
 As an advertising executive, you may oversee all the components of a marketing campaign, including product development and promotion, account management and client relationship maintenance.

 In this career, you need to possess the ability to meet deadlines and organize details.
 You may work as the team leader of a marketing campaign, responsible for delegating assignments and keeping team members motivated and focused.
 Time management and public relation skills are also crucial to success in this career field.

-According to the BLS, the employment of advertising and promotions managers is expected to grow 5% from 2014-2024.
-The BLS also stated that the median annual wage earned by advertising and promotions managers was $95,890 as of May 2015.
+According to the BLS, the employment of advertising and promotions managers is expected to grow slower than average from 2018-2028.
+The BLS also stated that the mean annual wage earned by advertising and promotions managers was $133,090 as of May 2018.
 The size of a project, location of a company, and experience of an advertising executive may cause a variation in the wages earned.

 Many individuals working as advertising executives either hold bachelor's or master's degrees in marketing or business.
 These programs may offer coursework in marketing research, domestic and global marketing analysis, product development, accounting, public relations, business management, and persuasive strategies.

 You may consider seeking out internships in advertising agencies before gaining full-time employment.
 These internship programs offer on-the-job training and can help you to develop your skills in the field.
 Certification and continuing education opportunities are also offered by professional and private organizations, which may allow you to increase your job prospects or advance in your career.